A Certificate That Goes Above FAA Standards.

 The FAA has made it acceptable for anyone who can pass a written test to fly heavy machinery at high speeds in the airspace.
 This poses a MAJOR threat to public safety.
 Crashing a 55lb drone moving 50mph has the same amount of force falling out of the sky as two grand pianos falling out of the sky!

-Unmanned Safety Institute’s (USI’s) Professional Remote Operator™ (PRO™) ratings go above the FAA regulatory minimums, and are an industry leading credential for remote pilots entering a crowded field.
-With three rating levels to match the needs of the industry, a PRO™ rating will only be awarded to remote pilots who meet USI’s high standards of practice, and are truly ready to be a professional drone pilot.
+Unmanned Safety Institute’s (USI’s) Professional Remote Operator™ (PRO™) ratings go above & beyond the FAA regulatory minimums and are an industry leading credential for remote pilots entering a crowded field.
+With four rating levels to match the needs of the industry, a PRO™ rating will only be awarded to remote pilots who meet USI’s high standards of practice, and are truly ready to be a professional drone pilot.

 Learn 150 hours of education in Unmanned Aircraft Systems and Aeronautical Knowledge